Florida Department of Health updates COVID-19 report - Lake Okeechobee News

 For the counties in the South Central Florida area:

-• Glades County has a total of 444 positive tests with three COVID-19 related deaths.
-To date, 35 residents who were COVID-19 positive have been hospitalized.
+• Glades County has a total of 448 positive tests with three COVID-19 related deaths.
+To date, 37 residents who were COVID-19 positive have been hospitalized.
 According to AHCA, currently no COVID-19 positive Glades County residents are hospitalized.
 As of Aug.
-24, the county’s positivity rate was 35.89%.
+25, the county’s positivity rate was 35.93%.
 Glades County COVID-19 cases range in age from 0 to 89.
-To date, ZIP code 33471 (Moore Haven and part of Pioneer) had 423 cases.
+To date, ZIP code 33471 (Moore Haven and part of Pioneer) had 427 cases.
 ZIP code 33944 had 10 cases.
 On Aug.
-23, no new cases were reported in the county.
+25, four new cases were reported in the county.

-• Hendry County has a total of 1,938 positive tests with 39 COVID-19 related deaths.
-To date, 167 Hendry County residents who were COVID-19 positive have been hospitalized.
+• Hendry County has a total of 1,945 positive tests with 39 COVID-19 related deaths.
+To date, 170 Hendry County residents who were COVID-19 positive have been hospitalized.
 According to AHCA, two COVID-19 positive Hendry County residents are currently hospitalized.
 As of Aug.
-24, the county’s positivity rate was 21.37%.
+25, the county’s positivity rate was 21.36%.
 Hendry County COVID-19 cases range in age from 0 to 101.
-To date, ZIP code 33440 (Clewiston, Harlem, Montura, Pioneer and Big Cypress) had 1,115 positives.
-ZIP code 33935 had 747 cases in Hendry County and 11 cases in Glades County.
+To date, ZIP code 33440 (Clewiston, Harlem, Montura, Pioneer and Big Cypress) had 1,120 positives.
+ZIP code 33935 had 749 cases in Hendry County and 11 cases in Glades County.
 On Aug.
-23, five new cases were reported in Hendry County.
+25, seven new cases were reported in Hendry County.

-• Highlands County has a total of 1,740 positive tests with 53 COVID-19 related deaths.
+• Highlands County has a total of 1,747 positive tests with 57 COVID-19 related deaths.
 To date, 189 Highlands County residents and one nonresident who were COVID-19 positive have been hospitalized.
-According to AHCA, 25 COVID-19 positive county residents are currently hospitalized.
+According to AHCA, 20 COVID-19 positive county residents are currently hospitalized.
 As of Aug.
-24, the county’s positivity rate was 9.76%.
+25, the county’s positivity rate was 9.76%.
 Highlands County cases range in age from 0 to 99.
 On Aug.
-23, six new cases were reported in Highlands County.
+25, seven new cases were reported in Highlands County.

 A note about ZIP codes: Some ZIP codes include parts of more than one county.
 For example, ZIP code 34974 includes parts of Okeechobee and Glades counties.